Students

 This situation almost invariably happens for courses that have both a lecture and a laboratory component.
 Once waitlisting becomes common due to capacity issues in courses, there may be a mismatch between any remaining lecture sections and compatible laboratory sections.
 Students must add themselves to both a lecture and a laboratory to complete their registration in a course.
 If only the lecture is added and no compatible laboratory is available, registration is incomplete.
 The Department will not overbook laboratories and thus the student is moved to the waitlist.

-Why was I placed in the T2 section of CHEM 211 when I had waitlisted for the T1 offering of the course?
+Why was I placed in the T2 section of CHEM_V 211 when I had waitlisted for the T1 offering of the course?

-I'm waitlisted for a Term 2 course (e.g. CHEM 123 or CHEM 213), but am fully registered in the Term 1 prerequisite course (e.g. CHEM 121 or CHEM 203).
+I'm waitlisted for a Term 2 course (e.g. CHEM_V 123 or CHEM_V 213), but am fully registered in the Term 1 prerequisite course (e.g. CHEM_V 121 or CHEM_V 203).
 Do I have any priority to be placed into the Term 2 course?

 All students who successfully complete a first-term course which is a prerequisite course for a second-term course in the same year level will eventually be moved from the waitlist for the second-term course.
 This change in registration will not normally happen until late in December when the results of the prerequisite course become available.

-What are my chances of being moved from the waitlist for CHEM 203 or CHEM 213?
-I really want to take a Chemistry or Biochemistry program.
+What are my chances of being moved from the waitlist for CHEM 203_V or CHEM_V 213?

+For students outside of CHEM and BIOC, these chances are low.
 There is a very high demand for these key courses in both the Chemistry and Biochemistry programs.
 There is an absolute limit to the capacity of these courses.
-We will place the maximum number of students that we possibly can.

 Specializations